 If you double the number of experiments you do per year, you will double your inventiveness. – Jeff Bezos.

-What is A B testing?
+What is A B testing in marketing?
+Definition

 The advantage of A B Testing is that it obtains quantifiable results at the end of the test.

-What can we A B test ?
+How can we run A B tests ?

 We will be able to compare two versions (or more if you feel like it) from: